jonaslanzlinger/software-city-project/week-2-README.md

 ### Considerations Visualizing tool:
 Therefore I further was looking for different possibilities how to display software metrics as a software city.
 * data import into C# scripting file, that gets interpreted by Unity and displayed as a software city.
-* provide raw data to Python and model our own software city with the STL library (or others, there are plenty of 3D modelling libraries).
+* provide raw data to Python or Java and model our own software city with the STL library (or others, there are plenty of [3D modelling libraries](https://github.com/analysis-tools-dev/static-analysis#java)).
 * use AFrame.
 With that solution we could also use VR to make the software city more immersive.
 * use Sonargraph
 * use CodeCity

-*
-From my findings I would propose that we have 3 different viable options.
+From my findings I would propose that we have four different viable options.

-### Option 1 - Own visualiziing tool in Unity:
+### Option 1 - Own visualizing tool in Unity:
+Unity is a 3D modelling engine that is easy to use and let's the user quickly create 3D environments.
+We can use Unity to read in metrics data and create a software city based on that data.
+By making use of Prefab datatypes we can easily create our own building types, relationships and other types of representation.
+By implementing a software component that can interpret metrics and create a model we would be independent of a 3rd party library.

 Pro:
 * best option for visualization
 * we can add our own software metrics